alces-software/knowledgebase/docs/source/deployment/deployment-guidelines.rst

 Compute Node Nvidia Driver Setup
 --------------------------------

+- This requires the :ref:`First Boot Script Environment <first-boot>` to be setup

 - If the repo VM was configured then download the Nvidia installer to ``/opt/alces/installers/`` on the repo VM as ``nvidia.run``

 .. note:: If no repo VM has been setup then a server definition on the deployment system will need to be setup.